Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: INTRODUCTION

 \glsresetall

-\section{Introduction}
+\section{INTRODUCTION}

-\mbox{ This work will be submitted to the IEEE for possible publication. } \mbox{ Copyright may be transferred without notice, after which this version may no longer be accessible.} \IEEEPARstart{T}{he} primary objective of an autonomous racing vehicle is to navigate the racetrack with maximum velocity, aiming for the shortest lap time.
+\mbox{ This work has been accepted for publication in IEEE Open Journal of Intelligent Transportation Systems.
+This is the author's version and is subject to change.} \mbox{ ~~ DOI:~https://doi.org/10.1109/OJITS.2024.3418956.} \IEEEPARstart{T}{he} primary objective of an autonomous racing vehicle is to navigate the racetrack with maximum velocity, aiming for the shortest lap time.
 Achieving this goal poses a substantial challenge, requiring advanced motion planning algorithms capable of managing the vehicle near its stability limits.
 Given the high-speed nature of the movement of the vehicle, the computing efficiency of the planning algorithm emerges as a paramount consideration.
 In essence, the planning algorithm must not only address planning objectives but also prioritize computational efficiency.
 Motion planning in autonomous racing is typically divided into three tiers: global planning, local planning, and behavior planning, as noted by Betz et al.~\cite{Betz22}.
 Behavioral planning entails details about the racecar's high-level mission planning.
 However, for the scope of this work, we will not delve into behavior planning.
 Our focus remains on global planning and local planning aspects.
 Global planning focuses on determining the optimal path, known as the raceline~\cite{Heilmeier20}, allowing the racecar to attain higher cornering speeds.
 On the other hand, local planning generates a trajectory for a shorter horizon, contingent on the optimal raceline derived from the higher-level global planning module.
 The local planning ensures a reliable trajectory that adheres to feasibility criteria, including but not limited to obstacle avoidance, physical limits, and compliance with modeling constraints.